2011 Trips

 Oak Ridge Trail to Bald Butte seemed like a good idea given other recent trip reports and the state of the wild flowers.
 We had AMAZING weather. flowers are probably a bit past their peak.

 It was getting late as we got to surveyor's ridge trail, so we opted to not head north to bald butte.
 We heard there was a viewpoint heading south and we found it about a mile down the trail.
 Amazing view of Hood, but trees blocked the view to the North.
-This should probably be added to PH's field guide as the existing map and description don't detail this viewpoint and option.
-Bald Butte apparently can get crowded as you can drive most of the way there.

 There is a great place to camp in a small meadow about 3/4 mile south of the oak ridge trail intersection.